 The humidity range of 30-60% is the most suitable for living in.
 As long as the humidity is above this range, you will feel uncomfortable.
 Moist air is so full of water that your sweat can’t evaporate, so you feel hotter and stickier on a humid day.
 Humid air can also make it difficult to breathe and worsen asthma symptoms.
 If you have asthma, you may feel shortness of breath or coughing and wheezing.

 Moist air irritates the nerves in your lungs, making your airways narrow and constricted.

 Humidity also slows down air circulation, which traps pollutants and allergens such as pollen, dust, mold, dust mites, and smoke.

 Asthma can be triggered when an asthmatic person inhales or is exposed to these allergens.
 In addition, mites can be found on furniture, carpets, and bedding in your home.
 They can grow at 70 to 80 percent humidity.

 And their carcasses and droppings can also trigger asthma attacks.

 If you have asthma and are sensitive to mold, inhaling mold can also exacerbate your asthma.

 How to tell if your asthma is triggered by humidity

-Common symptoms of asthma include difficulty or shortness of breath, coughing, chest tightness, and wheezing.
+Common asthma symptoms include difficulty or shortness of breath, coughing, chest tightness, and wheezing.

 A simple test can help you determine whether humidity is causing your asthma attacks.
 When the weather gets hot and humid, asthma attacks will occur.